Are you thinking of visiting the East Lyme or Niantic area and you’re wondering what there is to do in this town?

 A beautiful organic farm in East Lyme featuring a wonderful store to purchase organic fruits and veggies by the passer-by, and a variety of events, including cooking classes, music festivals, and farmers markets.

 Built in 1660, and the second museum and revolutionary home on this list, The Thomas Lee House is one of the oldest wooden-frame houses in CT, in it’s original state.
 Also for viewing, the Little Boston Schoolhouse, relocated to the Lee House property, dates to at least 1734, when it was run by the 2nd Ecclesiastical Society of Lyme.

 On June 9th, 1915, in a ceremony featuring former President William Howard Taft as guest speaker, the Thomas Lee House was opened to the public.

 The barn on the Lee House property contains several exhibits, including a collection of artifacts from the Nehantic Indians.
 Here you can also learn about the Turtle, the first submarine, which was designed by David Bushnell and operated by Ezra Lee (a descendant of Thomas Lee) during the American Revolution.
 There is also a store where colonial games, books, postcards and other items can be purchased.

 Today, it continues to be owned and maintained by the East Lyme Historical Society.
 Tours can be arranged during the spring and fall.

-Rod rentals are available and specialty trips can be arranged.
+Rod rentals are available and specialty trips can be arranged if you follow the river guide provided.
 The Blackhawk can show you what the Sound has to offer with ventures such as Seal Watches, Sunset Cruises, and more fishing ventures such as Block Island Seabass and Montauk Fluke.